RetroDECK/ES-DE/FAQ.md

 ## Can ES-DE update itself automatically when a new release becomes available?

-This functionality is planned but not yet implemented.
-It will probably be rolled out in two steps, with the first step being a notitication that a new release is available, and at a later stage adding complete in-application update support.
-For the time being you therefore need to regularly check the https://es-de.org website or join the ES-DE [Discord](https://discord.gg/EVVX4DqWAP) server or [subreddit](https://www.reddit.com/r/EmulationStation_DE/) where new releases are announced.
+ES-DE 2.0.0 includes a check for new versions and will show a notification window on startup if there is a new release available for download.
+As a second step downloading of the new version will be implemented and on some platforms automatic updating will be added as well.
+It's however unlikely that automatic upgrading will be feasible for all package formats.
 The process to manually upgrade ES-DE is covered in the _Upgrading to a newer release_ section of the [User guide](USERGUIDE.md#upgrading-to-a-newer-release).
+If you find the update notification messages annoying you can change the frequency of update checks between _Always_, _Daily_, _Weekly_, _Monthly_ or _Never_ from the _Other settings_ menu.

 ## I can't find any game media links in the gamelist.xml files, where is this data stored?